What Are Fair Debt Collection Practices?

 Every time a collections agency or other bill collector contacts a customer in relation to a debt owed to you, they must identify themselves and their company, and state that the purpose of the contact is to collect on a debt owed you.

-How Fair Debt Collection Practices Act (FDCPA) Works
+How the Fair Debt Collection Practices Act (FDCPA) Works

 The "mini Miranda" disclosing that anything said on the call can be used to collect a debt is important to deliver at the beginning of a call.
 The FDCPA prohibits debt collectors from: